author and playwright

 I've since calmed down and will mail a letter and the check, instead.
 I'm already looking forward to the next A4ED experience, but this one will live happily ever after in my heart.
 Thank you to all at who made it possible!

-2015 at LANCASTER COUNTRY DAY SCHOOL in Lancaster, PA USA
+LANCASTER COUNTRY DAY SCHOOL in Lancaster, PA USA

 SANDY GIVES BACK AT LANCASTER